Harold Thimbleby

 H. Thimbleby, “Author’s Cross Referencing”, BCS Software Engineering Specialist Group, Manchester (1988).

 2.2.
-Invited lectures, webinars and seminars
+Other invited lectures, webinars, and seminars

 H. Thimbleby, “From research to writing”, UCL (2009).